miclomba/azulejo-os-filesectormanager/README.md

-# azulejo-os-filesectormanager
+# azulejo-os-filesystem

-A file sector manager that can be used to implement a Linux Filesystem in User Space (FUSE).
+A Linux Filesystem implementing a File Sector Manager and Sector Space Manager in the user space.

 ## Testing